Helping Horses & Humans Around The World

 To lessen the possibility it is physical I'd have a chiro look him over real good.
 If he is young, between 2-4, I'd give him some more time to just develop and lighten the demands on him.
 If he is 4 or more and green, I'd just wait for him to tell you when he's ready.
 You may think he's doing really well at walk-trot transitions and he may have a totally different idea.

 Since this is your horse, you do not have to make any excuses for doing what you are doing.
 If someone is pressuring you to lope him and you're not sure he's ready just say, "I don't think he's ready," and let it go at that.
-"I told you before, I don't think he's ready to lope and when I do think he's ready, we'll lope."
+If pressed, say, "I told you before, I don't think he's ready to lope and when I do think he's ready, we'll lope."

 Don't let anyone show you how to "make" him lope.
 You will lose more than you gain.